Installing a Column Radiator Cost

 There are additional costs to factor in when you’re budgeting for column radiator installation, such as:

-- Pipework - Installing a new radiator in a different location or extending pipework to fit a vertical or column radiator often requires professional plumbing work.
+- Pipework — Installing a new radiator in a different location or extending pipework to fit a column radiator often requires additional plumbing work, which can add £350 to £700 to the total cost.

-- Painting or Finishing - After plastering, repainting the wall to match the surrounding decor may be necessary.
-This adds a small cost depending on the size of the area and the paint used.
+- Painting or Finishing — After plastering, repainting the wall to match the surrounding décor may be necessary.
+Expect to pay around £16 to £20 per hour for a decorator, depending on the size of the area.

-- Upgrading Radiator Valves - Replacing old valves or adding TRVs improves energy efficiency and control, but increases the cost of installation if a professional is needed.
+- Upgrading Radiator Valves — Replacing old valves or adding thermostatic radiator valves (TRVs) improves energy efficiency and control.
+TRVs typically cost £50 to £150 per valve fitted, including labour.

-- Power Flush - A power flush may be needed to clear sludge or debris from the heating system before installing a new radiator, which can add to the overall cost.
+- Power Flush — A power flush may be needed to clear sludge or debris from the heating system before installing a new radiator.
+This typically costs £350 to £450 for a system with around 6 radiators.

 Labour Costs and Timescales for Column Radiator Installation